humehe/Stacking-Test/README.md

 ```

 ###### "Plots"
-The following snippet will plot the stacked spectra continuum fit and smoothed, including
-an histogram of the number of spectra combined per wavelength.
+To plot the generated composite spectra (_e.g. average, median weighted average_)including post-processed versions (_continuum normalized and smoothed_) can bee generated with:

 ```python
 Plot_All_Spec_All_Int(
 			frgrnd_plt     = True,